dotku/business-parking-place/README.md

 A busienss parking service provider.

+## Intro

 So you don't want to run your business anymore?
 Or you want to take a break and enjoy a lifetime moment for up to a year, but still want to make some money to cover the business maintaince cost?

-We can help!

-## Intro

-Keeping a business running isn't easy, you need handle quite a lot affairs.
-Dealing with a lot of customers... do you want to just hold the title and still making money?!
+Or you are new business owner want to start making money soon?

 We can help!